Project Overview

 • assess challenges and helpful factors for an art and wellbeing programme in schools

-• co-develop an art and wellbeing programme aimed at preventing anxiety and depression in UK secondary schools
+• “co-develop” or work together with a group of young people and a group of adults to make an art and wellbeing programme aimed at preventing anxiety and depression

 • provide evidence on whether the art and wellbeing programme can be implemented in schools